-- The Commission except in extraordinary circumstances - not opposing any interested stakeholder joining the proceedings as a party. - The Commission, if appropriate, requiring as a condition of its agreement to any conciliated outcome that any materially amended form of the application the subject of the proceedings be publicly exhibited before the Court gives effect to any conciliated outcome.
+- The Commission notifying people who made submissions to the Commission regarding the decision under appeal that an appeal has been commenced (only in circumstances where the Commission has an email address for the person who made the submission). - 2.
+The Commission except in extraordinary circumstances not opposing any interested stakeholder joining the proceedings as a party. - 3.
+The Commission, if appropriate, requiring as a condition of its agreement to any conciliated outcome that any materially amended form of the application the subject of the proceedings be publicly exhibited before the Court gives effect to any conciliated outcome.
 In some cases, with the consent of the other parties to the proceedings, the Commission may seek and consider written submissions from interested stakeholders on these materials before it reaches a conciliated agreement.